muffinista/mailchimp-api-ruby/README.md

 Example for this method is not even given in [mailchimp-api sample project][9].

-Inorder to do bulk upload of subscribers.
+In order to do bulk upload of subscribers.
 MailchimpApi provides you a method using which you can simply pass the hash of data and in single call all of your subscribers will be added at mailchimp.

 Hash would be created in following format